Recovering from a Life-Altering Event, a Complicated Cholesterol Picture Emerges

 In 2016 my wife suffered a grand mal seizure — a “generalized tonic clonic” in medical jargon — a surge of abnormal electrical activity throughout her brain.
 We suspect an infection the previous summer triggered an autoimmune process that went rogue.
 We’ll never know for sure.

 Our first warning was a migraine-like headache in January 2016.
-An unusual event for a woman in her mid-40’s with no pre-existing condition, we later learn, we ignored the first.
+An unusual event for a woman in her mid-40’s with no pre-existing condition, we later learn.
+We ignore the first.
 A week later another followed.
 The next week a third.

 “Keep calling until they call you back.”